Table of contents

 Vegan and Vegetarian Dips

-In this day and age of convenience in which we live, it’s easy to come by packable and travel-size vegan and vegetarian plant-based dips for your chips and snacks.
+In this day and age of convenience, it’s easy to come by packable and travel-size vegan and vegetarian plant-based dips for chips and snacks.
 So many of these foods are the best things to take on road trips for everyone in the car!

 Take for example, Sabra hummus cups: they’re so cute, and the perfect size for having in the car, or on a plane!